 Loan types.
 There is a wide variety of personal loans available in the market, with each one coming with a set of terms and restrictions.
 For instance, when you apply for a car loan the lender often requires that the entire loan amount be used for your car purchase.
 The car is also generally required to be used as security in case you default on the loan.
 An unsecured personal loan, on the other hand, is less restrictive and you can use the loan amount in almost any way you choose.

-How do I go about choosing a personal loan?
+How do I choose a personal loan?

 The types of personal loans that are available to you